 Though lode mining continued for years, it was never as profitable as the placer mining.
 From 1898 through 1922, floating dredges destroyed several of the small mining camps along Alder Gulch, leaving in its wake, mounds of tailings and dredge ponds.
 The dredging operations totally eradicated the original settlement of nearby Nevada City.
 However, Virginia City was spared because it had not been established upon gold-bearing gravel.
 During the decades of dredge mining, the area produced approximately $7 million in gold.

 As the amount of gold played out, so did the dredging operations.
 However, when the price of gold rose significantly in the 1930s, dredge mining was revived once again, only to be ceased in the next decade with the advent of World War II.

 Today, a few small mining operations continue in the Virginia City area; but primarily, any remaining gold is searched for by hobbyists.

 Virginia City is now one of the most preserved ” ghost towns ” in the American West, thanks to the efforts of Charles and Sue Bovey.
 Mr. Bovey, a Montana rancher, and state legislator, along with his wife, Sue, first visited Virginia City in 1944.
 Though suffering from neglect and weather, the town still stood largely intact thanks to the absence of major fires and later development.

-Captivated by the historic city, the Boveys began to raise money for preservation, collected artifacts, bought buildings which they preserved, and reconstructed others which had been destroyed.
+Captivated by the historic city, the Boveys began to raise money for preservation, collected artifacts, bought buildings that they preserved, and reconstructed others that had been destroyed.
 Nevada City, which had been almost totally obliterated by dredge mining, was entirely rebuilt.
 Today, Nevada City stands as an outdoor historical museum, with numerous historic buildings, artifacts, and furnishings.

 Another project taken on by the Boveys was a tourist court called “Daylight Village.”
 Lodging was badly needed in the up-and-coming revived ghost town at the time, and the lodging facility was established in 1946 on the eastern edge of Virginia City to meet the demand.